tombedor/tombedor.github.io/resumes/Tom_Bedor_Resume_AI.md

 # Thomas Bedor
 **San Francisco, CA**

 Experienced ML generalist and platform builder.
-Passionate about AI and seeking opportunties to make it more available and more capable.
+Passionate about AI and seeking opportunities to make it more available and more capable.

 ---